-This post originally appeared on the National Journal's Energy Expert Blog.
-It was a response to the question "Is global warming causing wild weather?"
+This post originally appeared on the National Journal's Energy Experts blog.
+It is a response to the question: "What's holding back energy and climate policy?"

 We are in a race for sure, but it is not a race among various national issues.
 It’s a race to slow the pace of our rapidly changing climate.
 The planet is warming faster than previously thought, and we cannot afford to wait for national politics to align to make progress in slowing the dangerous rate of warming.

 Recent events, like the tragedy at Sandy Hook elementary school, propelled gun control front and center.
 Last year’s elections shifted the national conversation on immigration.
 Climate change, too, should demand the attention of our national leaders.

 The evidence of climate change is clear and growing.
 In 2012, there were 356 all-time temperature highs tied or broken in the United States.
 As of March, the world had experienced 337th consecutive months (28 years) with a global temperature above the 20th century average.
 Global sea levels are rising and artic sea ice continues to shrink faster than many scientists had predicted.

 There are indications that Americans are deepening their understanding about climate change, especially when it comes to its impacts.
 People are beginning to connect the dots around extreme weather events, rising seas, droughts and wildfires, which have been coming in increasing frequency and intensity in recent years.
 The National Oceanic and Atmospheric Administration calculated that weather-related damages in the United States were $60 billion in 2011 alone.